open-sauced/docs/blog/2024/2024-02-03-game-development-and-multimedia-audacity-the-sound-of-creativity.md

 | Customer Support                 | Online community forums and tutorials            | Paid customer support                        | Paid customer support             |
 | Platform                         | Windows, macOS, Linux                            | Windows, macOS                               | macOS                              |

 Something else worth noting is the recent announcement that OpenVINO AI is available for an Audacity plugin now, which enables noise suppression, transcription, Music generation and remix, and music separation.

 ## Pros and Cons for Game Developers and Multimedia Creators

-### Pros:
+### Pros

 - **Free and open-source**: You can download and use Audacity free for any purpose, including commercial use, without subscriptions or license fees.
 This makes it a great option for individuals, small studios, and educational institutions.
 - **Intuitive interface and simple learning curve**: Audacity's interface is known to be user-friendly and easy to navigate.
 Basic recording, cutting, and editing functions are straightforward.